Simhyeon/r4d/docs/milestone.md

 not compatible with 2.0 macro codes, which is a shame.
 This will not happen in the future and will be only permitted by major users' request or critical security demands.

-# 4.0 for core utilities replacement

-A short time before version 3.0 release.
-I also found a new possibility of r4d.
-Which is a swiss army knife that can replaces all core utilities.
-Some macros that was included in 3.0 followed this goals, such as "map" macros or "cut".
-If I had more time to do so, I could put many more macros for core utility replacements.
-However as I told in other article, I had to finish a milestone so that I can concentrate on other things.

-After some time I will come back to r4d and will add new macros or new logics.